pawel-napieracz/cordova-plugin-onegini/docs/public/4Configuration.md

 - "kOGResourceBaseURL": Resource Server instance address, for secure HTTPS connection please refer to [Certificate pinning](4Certificatepinning.md)
 - "kOGRedirectURL": redirection URL prefix which should be accepted by the SDK within authorization flow
 - "kOGgcmSenderId": GCM project identifier, substitute you own sender ID here.
 This is the project number you got from the API Console.
+- "kOGUseNativePinScreen": Specifies whether native (authentication) screens or html authentication screens are used. `true` for native, `false` for html.
+If `true` is specified you need to also install the `onegini-cordova-native-screens` plugin.
+See also the [Pin Screens](2Pinscreen.md) page

 The configuration file can also define optional properties:
 - "kOGMaxPinFailures": int, allowed number of PIN attempts (default value is 3)